How to use active session lock in Multilogin

 Click the “Stop” button in the profile list.
 That safely ends the session and unlocks the profile.

-- Hover over the lock icon and click “Unlock” or click “Unlock all” in the top-right of the dashboard
+If a profile stays locked, hover over the lock icon and click “Unlock” or “Unlock all” in the top-right of the dashboard.
+Refresh the page – the padlock will disappear.

 .lock files